chrisisler/firegram/README.md

 - View posts by other users
 - Create a new account
 - Sign in/out
-- Make posts as a logged in user
+- Make posts as a user
-- Make comments on posts as a logged in user
+- Make comments on posts as a user
+- Delete comments you make and on your posts
+- View all posts by a user / account page

 [See the application live.](https://firegram-62656.web.app/)

 ### potential features

 - avatar image upload during account creation
-- viewing all posts from an account (an account page)
 - bad-word filtering on comments
 - ML service bad-picture rejection on image upload
 - private posts (viewable by only me)
 - enforce username uniqueness
 - commenting on comments (but no further (see TikTok, IG))
+- change comment userId to username due to uniqueness